mbabynames search ✿

 Immaculata Camille

-Immaculata translates to "noble and strong".
+Immaculata translates to "spotless".
 Camille to "young ceremonial attendant".
 Together they create a full-name meaning with real texture.
 The hard C in Camille gives a clean break after Immaculata's open vowel ending.

 Immaculata Isabella